freevariable/Sydneus-Serverless-Astrophysics/README.md

 #### Suns (without Proof of Work)

 Example: generate the physical characteristics of sun RWh in sector 400:29 (on behalf of player4067).
 Here, we see that this sun has two planets in orbit.
-Also notice the proof of work that we may reuse later one.
+Also notice the proof of work that we may reuse later on.

 ```
 curl 'http://127.0.0.1:14799/v1/get/su/player4067/400/29/RWh'